-According to a Mckinsey finding, effective use of digital technologies in the oil and gas sector ‘could reduce capital expenditures by up to 20 percent; it could cut operating costs in upstream by 3 to 5 percent and by about half that in downstream.’
+According to a Mckinsey finding, effective use of digital technologies in the oil and gas sector ‘could reduce capital expenditures by up to 20 per cent; it could cut operating costs upstream by 3 to 5 per cent and by about half that downstream.’

-Therefore, as Kenya develops and makes strides in the oil and gas sectors, it will make a meaningful impact to the economy’s growth with the right technologies being adopted, the requisite skills to be able to reduce cost and increase production and efficiency.
+Therefore, as Kenya develops and makes strides in the oil and gas sectors, it will make a meaningful impact on the economy’s growth with the right technologies and the requisite skills to reduce cost and increase production and efficiency.